Nitroto/baran/README.md

 - `DEBUG` - Default value False for Development environment should be True
 - `ALLOWED_HOSTS` - add allowed hosts, default is empty
   list.
 [Django documentation](https://docs.djangoproject.com/en/2.2/ref/settings/#allowed-hosts)
-- `SSL_REQUIRE` - Default value True for Development environment should be False

 .env file can be used, put it in settings folder `baran/settings`